Learn All About Crémant Wine

 - Rosé: Pinot Noir and sometimes Gamay

-Crémant here can range from the fresh and crisp northern styles, to rounder and fuller wines from southern Burgundy, where grapes can achieve a greater ripeness.
+Crémant here can range from the fresh and crisp northern styles to rounder and fuller wines from southern Burgundy, where grapes can achieve greater ripeness.
 Made using the traditional method, most often with Chardonnay and Pinot Noir dominating, Crémant de Bourgogne shares similarities to its more expensive and famous Champagne neighbors.
 With shorter aging requirements, though, these wines can be less complex.

 Crémant de Bourgogne Label Tips

 If you’re looking for great quality, here are two terms to seek out on a bottle of Crémant de Bourgogne:

 - Eminent: Minimum of 24 months on the lees

 - Grand Eminent: Minimum 36 months on the lees, only Pinot Noir and Chardonnay (with a maximum of 20% Gamay for rosés) permitted, minimum 10% alcohol, brut or drier in style/dosage